songster-sa/aws-developer-associate-notes/readme.md

 - **TTL** can be 0sec to 365 days - default is 24hr
 - cannot be used to cache DB data (its for files, pages, videos etc)
 - CloudFront Key Pairs - can ONLY be created by root account
+- HTTPS - can be done end-to-end -> frontend-cloud front-backend

 ## ECS / ECR - elastic containers service / elastic containers registry
 - buildSpec.yaml file